hopperd1/sustainableJS/sustainable-electronjs/README.md

 ## Known Issues

-There may be a problem launching the wiki in the external browser - unfortunatly if you have this issue you'll have to access the info page manually.
+There may be a problem launching the wiki in the external browser - unfortunately if you have this issue you'll have to access the info page manually.

 **Enjoy!**